2012 New Orleans Saints season: Week 11: at Oakland Raiders

 After 2 straight dominant home wins, the Saints traveled to Oakland to take on the Raiders.
 The Saints again dominated this game after the Raiders took the first points of the game.
 The Saints would win and improve to 5–5 on the season keeping their playoff hopes alive.
 Also Drew Brees brought his streak of at least 1 passing touchdown in a single game to 53.

 Week 12: vs. San Francisco 49ers

-The loss dropped the team to 5–6, but Brees' record of games with at least 1 passing touchdown stood at 54.
+The loss dropped the team to 5–6, but Brees's record of games with at least 1 passing touchdown stood at 54.
 This loss was brought up by the ejection of nose tackle Brodrick Bunkley.

 Week 13: at Atlanta Falcons

 After the tough home loss to the Niners, the Saints traveled to take on the Falcons in a TNF matchup.
 The Saints' 4-game winning streak against the Falcons would be snapped as the team dropped to 5–7.
-Also, QB Drew Brees' streak of consecutive games with at least 1 passing touchdown would come to an end as he threw a career-high 5 interceptions in one game on the night.
+Also, QB Drew Brees's streak of consecutive games with at least 1 passing touchdown would come to an end as he threw a career-high 5 interceptions in one game on the night.
 Regardless, his total passing touchdowns at this point was 31 bringing him his 5th straight season with 30+ passing touchdowns.